Making your option choices in school? Get inspired and pick the future you want

 • Applications of Mathematics

-You would need a degree (SCQF level 9/10) in pharmacology.
+You'd need a degree (SCQF Level 9/10) in pharmacology.
 Other degrees such as biological sciences, biomedical science, immunology, medicinal chemistry or pharmacy might also be accepted by some employers.

-The University of Dundee offers a BSc Life Sciences course with only requires two Highers at B including Biology or Chemistry and one other subject; this course has been developed for those with high academic potential who experienced disadvantage.
+The University of Dundee offers a BSc Life Sciences course.
+You'd need two Highers at B including Biology or Chemistry and one other subject.
+This course has been developed for those with high academic potential who experienced disadvantage.

-There would also be a chance that you could work towards this position from related positions such as a Laboratory technician although this would be much less common.
+There's a chance that you could work towards this position from related positions such as a laboratory technician although this would be much less common.

 Find the right course for you